Social wasp fast facts

 In such cases the colony can increase to a huge size, and become a serious and dangerous pest.

-On the right you can see a hibernating queen wasp.
+Below you can see a hibernating queen wasp.
 Note that her wings are folded and held under her legs, probably to protect them.

 She is attached to the underside of a log in a log store.
 The logs were stored outside, and the temperature over the winter months went below minus 17C!